 Can Running Negatively Impact Testosterone?

-Cortisol levels are known to impair your body's capability of producing serum testosterone .
+According to NIH, cortisol levels are known to impair your body's capability of producing serum testosterone .

-Data from research with male endurance athletes discovered that a long continuous run on a treadmill for 97 minutes at 75% of the participant’s maximal speed generated a substantial drop in free testosterone levels .
+Data from research by NIH with male endurance athletes discovered that a long continuous run on a treadmill for 97 minutes at 75% of the participant’s maximal speed generated a substantial drop in free testosterone levels .

 This reduction lasted for 72 hours following the workout session.

 In short, continuously training in a way that depletes testosterone without enough recovery may result in a chronic condition of low testosterone.